postmanlabs/labs-docs/src/pages/docs/integrations/aws-api-gateway.md

 <img src="https://assets.postman.com/postman-docs/select-api-version-gateway.jpg" width="350px" alt="Enter API info and Gateway"/>

-Your newly created integration will now appear under Configured Integrations.
+Your newly created integration will now appear under **Configured Integrations**.

 > You can have one AWS API Gateway integration configured for each API version.